snicoll/scratches/bootero/bootero-security/README.md

 # Defaulting

-If we run our `ControllerIntegrationTest` again, it will fail because adding spring security has enabled basic authentication for our endpoints.
+If we run our `HeroControllerIntegrationTest` again, it will fail because adding spring security has enabled basic authentication for our endpoints.
 Spring boot has generated a default password for our application when it starts.